-Grace is a doctoral student in the Department of Criminology and Criminal Justice.
+Grace is a third-year doctoral student in the Department of Criminology and Criminal Justice.
 She earned her B.A. in Neuroscience and Psychology from Smith College, which informs her public health perspective in criminological research.
-Her research interests center around rare and sensationalized violence.
-In particular, she focuses on how the built environment can influence and constrain decision making related to violence and victimization.
-She employs open-source methods to systematically explore the spatial and situational dynamics of rare violent events.
+Her research centers on rare and sensationalized forms of violence, with a primary focus on school shootings.
+She examines how the built environment can influence and constrain decision making related to violence and victimization, employing open-source methods to systematically explore the spatial and situational dynamics of these rare violent events.

 Areas of Interest